kleinay/QANom/README.md

 If there are multiple derivationally related verbs, we select the verb that minimizes the edit distance with the noun.

+# Models

+The instructions in this section assume you have cloned the QANom repo, and your working directory is the QANom directory.

 ## QANom Predicate Detector
 The `predicate_detector` classifies nominalization candidates (extracted with the `candidate_extraction` module) as verbal vs. non-verbal.